 The many benefits of strength and resistance training will fall into the categories of longevity, quality of life, physical capacity, metabolic health, and body composition.

-Just 10 short weeks has been seen to be enough to increase lean body mass, increase metabolic rate, reduce fat mass, help with the management of diabetes, enhance cardiovascular health, and promote bone health.
+Just 10 short weeks are enough to increase lean body mass, increase metabolic rate, reduce fat mass, help manage diabetes, enhance cardiovascular health, and promote bone health.

 Increasing Lean Body Mass

 Just 12 – 20 exercise sets, 2 – 3 days per week, can increase muscle mass in all age groups.

 This is also called hypertrophy, the increase in muscle size as an adaptation to exercise.